cmput301f24-bugoff/can-do/README.md

 - Android 15.0 (API level 35) or higher
 ### Development
 - Android Studio 2024.2.1 or higher is required to build the project
-- JDK 21.0.3 or higher might be required and is recommended
+- JDK 21.0.3 or higher is required
+- You may need to `git reset --hard` to the latest commit after setting up the project for the first time to avoid certain file differences with the main branch

 ## Wiki Page
 For more information on the project, please visit our [wiki page](https://github.com/cmput301f24-bugoff/can-do/wiki).